Amanbundela75/Student-Personal-Space/README.md

 ### Contribution Guidelines
 - **Open an issue** for discussions on major changes or new features before submitting a pull request.
+- **Follow the existing coding style and conventions** in the project.

 ## 📝 License
 © 2025 Aman's Platform.
 All rights reserved.